-Brandon Smith is an associate in our Orange County office.
+Brandon Smith is a partner in our Orange County office.
 His practice is focused on litigation with an emphasis on patent, trademark, copyright, trade secret, and data privacy matters.
+His practice has included numerous district court cases across the country and multiple proceedings before the U.S. International Trade Commission.

 In addition to his litigation experience with Knobbe Martens, Mr. Smith has served as a Deputy District Attorney with the Orange County District Attorney’s Office through the Trial Attorney Partnership program where he successfully prosecuted criminal matters, including a jury trial, as a first chair trial attorney.